-There are many ways of calculating car ownership cost.
+There are many ways of calculating the cost of owning a car in Singapore.
 Some people simply look at the sales price of the car while others may calculate how much it cost them on a monthly basis.

-In Singapore, one way of finding out car ownership cost is to calculate how much you are likely to spend over 10 years.
+In Singapore, one way of finding out the cost of owning a car is to calculate how much you are likely to spend over 10 years.
 A 10-year period is a good basis to calculate cost, since new cars bought will come with a 10-year Certificate of Entitlement (COE).

 In this article, we will explore how much you can expect to spend on a car over a 10-year period.